 Interestingly, the king of villains was originally supposed to be named after one of the Korean dishes: marinated meat (Yukka) or rice soup (kuppa), adding a bit of humor to his menacing image, especially for a young audience.
 Eventually, Miyamoto settled on Koopa by mistake, thinking it meant grilled meat, hinting at the character’s fire-breathing abilities.
 The name Bowser was later introduced to the American audience.

 The three red swirls are part of the hairstyle and the flames the character can emit.
-The snarling mouth with fangs resembles the muzzle of a beast or dragon.
+The snarling mouth with fangs resembles a beast’s or dragon’s muzzle.
 The fangs also point to the sharp spikes, abundant on the character’s shell and fingers, resembling metal claws.
 The leather decorations on the hands are also spiked.

 The muzzle on the emblem faces the viewer, emphasizing Bowser’s position in the game, where he always stands straight or half-turned.
-The character’s mouth is half-open, ready to burn the enemy and emit a powerful roar.
+The character’s mouth is half-open, ready to burn the enemy and roar.

 The absence of real features behind the mask hints at the king’s magical abilities and the suddenness of his appearance.
 It emphasizes the choice and the ghostly anthropomorphic image that does not exist in nature or fairy tales.
 It was created based on several characters: the bull Alakazam the Great and the turtle Gamera.